CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 Lashell Gibbs

-Born and raised in Hartford, Lashell is a fashion designer.
-She started a vintage clothing and consignment store called "How Bazaar" in Hartford about five years ago.
-To go outside the box, she started doing art exhibitions and events at her store before moving outstate.
+Born and raised in Hartford, Lashell Gibbs is a talented fashion designer and entrepreneur.
+She launched her vintage clothing and consignment store, How Bazaar, in Hartford about five years ago.
+With a passion for creativity, she expanded her business by hosting art exhibitions and events at her store before relocating.

 Lashell at the Winterfair Hartford

-New Year's message:
+New Year’s Message:

 Vice Nu Royal - Artist